 Visit GCP’s official documentation for more information on GCP BYOIP requirements.

 IBM Cloud, a company that recently acquired Nordcloud in 2020, lets you bring your own IP into the infrastructure provisioned on the IBM Cloud.
 The IBM Cloud allows BYOIP with a few network patterns to allow interoperability (avoid address conflicts) within the IBM Cloud Network.
 These patterns are Network Address Translation, GRE (Generic Routing Encapsulation) tunneling, GRE tunneling with IP alias, and Virtual Overlay Networks.

 Visit IBM’s Cloud for a full tutorial on IBM Cloud BYOIP and its requirements.

 d.
 Cloudflare BYOIP Requirements.

 Cloudflare also supports Bringing Your Own IPs (BYOIP).
 It announces all your IPs in all their worldwide edge locations.
-With Cloudflare, you can use your own IPs with their layer 7 products such as Magic Transit and Spectrum or simply use your IPs across their CDN services.
+With Cloudflare, you can use your own IPs with their layer 7 products, such as Magic Transit and Spectrum, or use your IPs across their CDN services.
 Cloudflare requires you to verify that your Internet Routing Registry (IRR) records are updated with the correct prefix and ASN information.
 In addition, Cloudflare needs the Letter of Authorization (LoA) to announce your prefix.